 We are a development stage company focusing on the exploration and development of mineral resource projects.
 Our primary focus is to advance our properties, the Fuwan Project and the Changkeng Project, towards production.
-The Fuwan Project and the Changkeng Project are joined with each other and are located approximately 45 kilometers southwest of Guangzhou City, China.
-We also seek to identify and acquire additional precious metal dominant projects that we believe will enhance shareholder value.
+The Company is also focus in the acquisition of mineral properties with merit for exploration and development.